 The main focus of Zola India’s leather puppetry workshop was to work with the traditional leather puppet artists and bring in the designs, colours, shapes and forms of the traditional craft into jewelry design.

-The translucency and vivid colours, that give these puppets their brilliance, when viewed against the light, they look like glowing jewels.
+One of the outstanding nature of the Leather Puppetry Jewellery/Collection is the translucency and vivid colours, that give these puppets their brilliance, when viewed against the light, they look like glowing jewels.
 The transparency and durability of the material makes it perfect for statement necklaces and colourful earrings that light up any outfit.

 “When you wear Zola, you wear a piece of history, culture and the innumerable stories of the artisans who create our jewelry.
 You wear a piece of earth.”